Hepatocyte: Carbohydrate metabolism

 The liver forms fatty acids from carbohydrates and synthesizes triglycerides from fatty acids and glycerol.

 Hepatocytes also synthesize apoproteins with which they then assemble and export lipoproteins (VLDL, HDL).

 The liver is also the main site in the body for gluconeogenesis, the formation of carbohydrates from precursors such as alanine, glycerol, and oxaloacetate.

 Lipid metabolism

 The liver receives many lipids from the systemic circulation and metabolizes chylomicron remnants.

 It also synthesizes cholesterol from acetate and further synthesizes bile salts.

 The liver is the sole site of bile salts formation.

 Detoxification

 Hepatocytes have the ability to metabolize, detoxify, and inactivate exogenous compounds such as drugs (see drug metabolism), insecticides, and endogenous compounds such as steroids.

 The drainage of the intestinal venous blood into the liver requires efficient detoxification of miscellaneous absorbed substances to maintain homeostasis and protect the body against ingested toxins.

 One of the detoxifying functions of hepatocytes is to modify ammonia into urea for excretion.

 The most abundant organelle in liver cells is the smooth endoplasmic reticulum.

+Aging

+As mammalian liver cells age, damages in their DNA increase in prevalence.
+A review of the literature indicated that in mouse liver cells DNA damages (single-strand breaks, oxidized bases and 7-methylguanine) increase with age.
+Also, in rat liver, DNA single- and double-strand breaks, oxidized bases, and methylated bases increase with age; and in rabbit liver, cross-linked bases increase with age.
+Liver cells depend on DNA repair pathways that specifically protect the transcribed compartment of the genome to promote sustained functionality and cell preservation with age.